MediScribe/docjet-mobile/docs/fresh-start/job_dataflow.md

 - ApiJobRemoteDataSourceImpl currently maps JSON directly to Job entities in _mapJsonToJob
 - No freshness policy is implemented yet (deciding when local data is stale)
 - No explicit error recovery strategy implemented for network failures
-- ❌ **REFACTOR (Debt)** - Refactor `status` fields (`Job.status`, `JobHiveModel.status`, `JobApiDTO.jobStatus`) to use a type-safe `JobStatus` enum instead of `String` to prevent runtime errors from typos and improve clarity.
-This requires changes in entity, models, DTO, mapper, and potentially repository/datasources depending on logic.
+- ✅ **COMPLETED** - Added SyncStatus enum tracking to JobHiveModel
+- ✅ **COMPLETED** - Implemented getJobsToSync and updateJobSyncStatus methods in JobLocalDataSource

 ### Current Implementation Progress

-The `JobRepositoryImpl` has been created with basic caching and staleness check strategy.
-To complete the implementation, the following steps are needed:
+✅ **COMPLETED** - The latest implementation adds support for sync status tracking and timestamp handling:

-1. ❌ **HIGH PRIORITY** - Update `JobLocalDataSource` interface to include timestamp methods:
+1. ✅ **COMPLETED** - Updated `JobLocalDataSource` interface to include timestamp methods:
-   - Add `Future<DateTime?> getLastFetchTime();` - Returns when data was last fetched from remote
+   - Added `Future<DateTime?> getLastFetchTime();` - Returns when data was last fetched from remote
-   - Add `Future<void> saveLastFetchTime(DateTime time);` - Records when data was fetched
+   - Added `Future<void> saveLastFetchTime(DateTime time);` - Records when data was fetched

-2. ❌ **HIGH PRIORITY** - Implement these methods in `HiveJobLocalDataSourceImpl`:
+2. ✅ **COMPLETED** - Implemented these methods in `HiveJobLocalDataSourceImpl`:
-   - Store fetch timestamp in a dedicated Hive key or separate box
+   - Store fetch timestamp in Hive using a dedicated key
-   - Handle null cases for first-time access
+   - Handle null cases and type errors for first-time access
+   - Ensure UTC consistency in timestamp handling

+3. ✅ **COMPLETED** - Added support for sync status tracking:
+   - Created SyncStatus enum (pending/synced/error)
+   - Extended JobHiveModel with syncStatus field
+   - Added getJobsToSync and updateJobSyncStatus methods to JobLocalDataSource
+   - Implemented methods in HiveJobLocalDataSourceImpl with robust error handling

+### Next Steps

+The following are the next high-priority items:

+1. ❌ **HIGH PRIORITY** - Update existing JobRepositoryImpl:
+   - Add methods to support the new sync status functionality
+   - Implement offline-first strategy with pending sync tracking
+   - Add functionality to sync pending jobs when connectivity is restored
+   - Implement error handling and retry mechanism for sync operations

+2. ❌ **HIGH PRIORITY** - Create JobStatus enum:
+   - Identify all possible job statuses from API and app requirements
+   - Replace string-based status in all model layers
+   - Update mappers and any status-dependent logic

-3. ❌ **HIGH PRIORITY** - Regenerate test mocks after interface update:
+3. ❌ **MEDIUM PRIORITY** - Create comprehensive tests for JobRepositoryImpl:
-   - Run `flutter pub run build_runner build --delete-conflicting-outputs`
+   - Test caching behavior with different staleness scenarios
+   - Test sync status handling and recovery
+   - Test error handling and fallback strategies

-Once completed, the repository will properly handle:
+Once these are completed, the jobs feature will have:
-- Cache freshness with configurable staleness threshold (default: 1 hour)
-- Fetch from remote when local data is stale
+- Full type safety for job status and sync status
+- Robust offline support with proper sync tracking
-- Proper error handling with logging
+- Comprehensive error handling throughout the stack
-- Write-through caching (saves remote data locally)